IGV: Software ETF That Offers Concentrated Opportunity In Technology Sub-Sector (IGV)

 SUNGARDEN'S INVESTING GROUP AT SEEKING ALPHA

-By Rob Isbitts, Jack Bowman and Kenio Fontes
+By Rob Isbitts, Jack Bowman, and Kenio Fontes

 Would our club help you?

-Note: Editor's note: This article is intended to provide a general overview of the ETF for educational purposes only and, unlike other articles on Seeking Alpha, does not offer an investment opinion about the ETF.